|

 anger is the reason why the family flees to a

+collective.
 Michael saw the difference between

 Rolf and Kent - "One says sorry immediately while the